renpy/renpy/sphinx/source/config.rst

 .. var:: config.input_caret_blink = 1.0

     If not False, sets the blinking period of the default caret, in seconds.

-.. var:: config.language = None

-    If not None, this should be a string giving the default language that the game is translated into by the translation framework.

 .. var:: config.lint_character_statistics = True